flexaihq/Verba/README-demo.md

 5. When you have large documents (> 2 Mo), it is better to import them one by one.
 6. If you update the endpoint, you'll get something like `https://inference-xxxx.platform.flex.ai` from FCS, do not forget to add `/v1` suffix in the `.env`, becoming: `OPENAI_BASE_URL=https://inference-xxxx.platform.flex.ai/v1`

+## Weaviate Embedded

+When `DEFAULT_DEPLOYMENT=Local`, Weaviate Embedded is used as the vector database.
+Its permanent data path is set as follows:
+- If the `XDG_DATA_HOME` environment variable is set, the default path is: `XDG_DATA_HOME/weaviate/`
+- Otherwise, the default path is: `~/.local/share/weaviate`

 ## Example of .env

 ```bash